A comparison theorem for semi-abelian schemes over a smooth curve: The comparison theorem

 \subsection{Diagrams of $p$-divisible groups}

 ~~ \\

-The purpose of this paragraph is to establish the comparison theorem for $p$-divisible groups over a diagram of schemes whose vertices have local finite $p$-bases.
-This will be achieved in \ref{lemcomp2} for $\Qp/\Zp$ and $\mu_{p^\infty}$ and in \ref{thmcomppdiv} for arbitrary $p$-divisible groups using Cartier biduality.
+The purpose of this section is to establish the comparison theorem for $p$-divisible groups over a diagram of schemes whose vertices have local finite $p$-bases.
+This will be achieved in Lem. \ref{lemcomp2} for $\Qp/\Zp$ and $\mu_{p^\infty}$, and in Thm. \ref{thmcomppdiv} for arbitrary $p$-divisible groups, using Cartier biduality.

 \para Let us begin with technical observations regarding the computation of $\cal Ext^q$'s on diagrams.